Romeo and

 Scene 5

-heart beats with the power of an ocean's tide.
-Is all ready for when
+My heart beats with the power of an ocean's tide.
+Is all ready

-boy and I still don't understand most of what you're saying.
+you were a boy and I still don't understand most of what you're

-However, I'm all ready to perform the sacred rites when Julie
+saying.
+However, I'm all ready to perform the sacred rites when

 ...